Paranormal Phenomena: Unexplained and Spooky Mysteries

 Well, nobody can tell for sure if the paranormal exists or not, but what does it matter?

-We can always talk about it, fill our hearts with awe and wonder, and feel goosebumps all over our bodies, right?
+We can always talk about it, fill our hearts with awe, get shit-scared at times, and experience orgasmic goosebumps all over our bodies.
+Ain’t that cool?

 Let’s do this.